 For over 25 years now we have wondered how exactly is Annie?
 Has BOB been inhabiting Cooper for all these years, and If so what terrible crimes has he committed whilst in control of our hero?
 Is BOB in control?
-Was he ever in control? or is Coopers Doppleganger (from here on I will call him Dopplecooper) the one in control? is BOB inhabiting him at all?
+Was he ever in control? or is Coopers Doppelganger (from here on I will call him Doppelcooper) the one in control? is BOB inhabiting him at all?

 As news of a third series broke with that heart stopping and elating duplicate tweet from Lynch and Frost, and we got closer to release date, fans started to ponder how the story would unfold and guessed that The Return couldn’t focus solely on Coopers fate, there must be another mystery to solve and indeed there is, there are many in fact.

 The plot line that I will be covering over the coming weeks and months will be this new murder mystery.
 Who Killed Ruth Davenport?
 I mean really killed her?

 Inevitably this plot line will intertwine with the other stories but meanwhile I will be reviewing this line of investigation every Wednesday.

 Part 1, My Log has Something to Tell You

 Its 35 mins into the first episode before we find ourselves in Buckhorn, South Dakota.
 This is a small town where everyone knows everyone.

 Buckhorn is the name of the singular mountain peak which broods over the residents below.
 Already we see similarities to our beloved town of Twin Peaks.

 We are looking down a long, orange coloured corridor.
 A rotund lady with a mass of dark red curls, carrying her groceries is being dragged by her small (hopefully Mexican) Chihuahua, Armstrong, to the door of her neighbours apartment at no 216, 1349 Arrowhead Road.